solo-io/gloo-mesh-use-cases/gloo-gateway/jwt/readme.md

 ## Public key

-You can provide the following public key inline in a Gloo JwtPolicy so that Gloo Gateway can validate the example JWTs in a request.
+You can provide the following public key inline in a Gloo JWT policy so that Gloo Gateway can validate the example JWTs in a request.

 ```
 -----BEGIN PUBLIC KEY-----